 |EDUC 559||Procedures and Findings||2|

-NOTE: Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the master’s degree will be posted.
+NOTE: A maximum of 8 units may be taken per 8-week session.
+Teacher candidates in master’s degree programs who have opted to waive coursework must take additional units to fulfill the unit requirement.
+Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the master’s degree will be posted.
 An Intent to Commence and/or Graduate form must be completed and fees paid by the deadlines set by the registrar.

 NOTE: Candidates who hold an Intern Credential must enroll in an intern support course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.

 Program Learning OutcomesStudents who successfully complete this program shall be able to: